 – Peel the shallots and cut them in half.

-– Lightly pound the chilis on your cutting board or in a mortar.
+– Lightly pound the chilies on your cutting board or in a mortar.

-- Add the lemon grass, kaffir lime leaves, galangal, shallots and chilis to the water and boil for about 10 minutes.
+- Add the lemon grass, kaffir lime leaves, galangal, shallots and chilies to the water and boil for about 10 minutes.